FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Discussion and Conclusion

+Although convolution has been extensively explored before, we are the first to integrate it into query-key-value interactions, introducing a versatile convolutional mixer design that offers general efficiency across various vision tasks and devices.
+For a more detailed discussion on our relationship with previous CNNs, please refer to the Appendix.
+Furthermore, by making effective use of large kernels, FFNified attention achieves an effective receptive field comparable to global self-attention (see Appendix).

 In this work, we analyzed the FFN from a seldom-explored perspective and integrated self-attention and FFN-based mixers within a query-key-value framework.
 We further abstracted this framework into a general mixer architecture, termed MetaMixer, where sub-operations are unspecified.
 Based on the MetaMixer, we presented a convolutional mixer design with FFNified attention.
-In numerous tasks where transformer-based and convolution-based models are in fierce competition, we merge both approaches in a completely new direction, and achieve a new state of the art.
-This achievement underscores that the significance lies not in self-attention per se, but in satisfying task-specific functionalities, starting with MetaMixer as the foundation.
+In numerous tasks where transformer-based and convolution-based models are in fierce competition, we merge both approaches in a completely new direction, and achieve a new state of the art with significant efficiency gains.
+Moreover, the proposed unified mixer design provides deeper insights into the synergy between the two approaches.
+These achievements underscore that the significance lies not in specific module per se, but in satisfying task-specific functionalities, starting with MetaMixer as the foundation.